jesseemana/jesseemana/README.md

 Fullstack Developer
 -------------------

-I'm a fullstack developer passionate about building perfomant apps that scale great using mordern tools that's why I'm also always trying to learn something new always.
+I'm a fullstack developer passionate about learning new things and building perfomant apps that scale great using mordern tools.

 * 🌍  I'm based in Blantyre
 * 🖥️  See my portfolio at [https://jesseemana.vercel.app](http://jesseemana.vercel.app)